wonderunit/shot-core/README.md

 - `ZCAM`: address of Z Cam, default `10.98.33.1`
 - `PORT`: Shot Core server port, default `8000` (proxied through browser-sync to `4000`)
 - `DEBUG`: configure `debug` library logging. `DEBUG=shotcore:*` to view Shot Core specific logs.
+- `UPLOADS_PATH`: path to media on the filesystem, which will be served from `/uploads`.
+Media includes the Storyboarder project files and images, as well as takes downloaded from the camera.
+Useful for storing all media on a NAS.
+If blank, defaults to `./public/uploads`.

 If you don’t have access to a Z Cam, you can run the [Z Cam Mock Server](./lib/zcam/mock-server/README.md), which will listen locally, and start the Shot Core server with: